-Using oral contraception is the most popular reversible way to prevent pregnancy.
-And if you’re one of the almost 11 million females who take the birth control pill, you’ve probably heard that antibiotics can make them less effective.
+Using oral contraception is the most popular reversible way* to prevent pregnancy.
+And if you’re one of the millions of females who take the birth control pill, you’ve probably heard that antibiotics can make them less effective.
 While there’s no harm in backing up your birth control when you’re taking antibiotics — many physicians are saying it’s not necessary.

 To clear up some misconceptions, here are a few things you need to know about what might interfere with your birth control pills.